 2.2 Profile Settings

-If you are targetting Mendix 7.2.0 or above, please specify the navigation profiles to use on phones and tablets.
+If you are targeting Mendix 7.2.0 or above, please specify the navigation profiles to use on phones and tablets.

-Make sure the profile identifier corresponds with the one defined in the Modeler.
+Make sure the profile identifier corresponds with the one defined in Mendix Studio Pro.

 - Phone profile